SpotX-Official/SpotX/README.md

 <summary><small>Installation for premium</small></summary><p>

   #### Usual installation only without ad blocking, for those who have a premium account, also contains:

+  - New theme activated (new right and left sidebar, some cover change)
   - All [experimental features](https://github.com/SpotX-CLI/SpotX-Win/discussions/50) included

   <h4> </h4>